-<aside> šŸš© If you enjoy our work, please share our newsletter with other people who also might benefit from it.
-To work with us personally on your passport and tax planning, book a demo here.
+<aside> 🚩 If you enjoy our work, please share our newsletter with other people who also might benefit from it.
+To work with us personally to pay 0% tax in as little as a few weeks, you can claim a 7-day free trial of our service Untaxable here.
+No risk, cancel any time.

 </aside>